bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 reserve enough freedom to consumers of the DSL that rules can be flexibly used in many ways.

-The overall evaluation process is driven by a toplevel call into an entry point, defined as above, and proceeds in two phases: the "pattern-match" phase and the "expression-build" phase.
+Evaluation is initiated by a toplevel call into an entry point, defined as above, and proceeds in two phases: the "pattern-match" phase and the "expression-build" phase.

 When evaluating a pattern, we always know (i) the root term's symbol and (ii) the value (of some type in ISLE's type system) of the root term's expression.
-At the entry point, these are explicitly given (the entry-point term is fixed, and the values of arguments are given).
-For sub-matching, we will know these by the time we recursively match.
+At the entry point, these are explicitly given (the entry-point term is fixed, and the values of arguments are given as arguments to the entry point).
+Then, as execution progresses and we match on subterms, we have their root symbols and values as well.

 If the root term's symbol is `extern`, and has an extractor, we invoke the extractor with the given value, receiving the argument values in